 The Million Hearts/E-Hospitals & Health Systems Recognition Program acknowledges institutions working to systematically improve the cardiovascular health of the population and communities they serve.

 Target: BP Recognition Program from the American Heart Association and the American Medical Association

-The Target: BP Recognition Program celebrates physician practices and health systems, who treat patients with hypertension, for achieving blood pressure control rates at or above 70 percent within the populations they serve.
+The Target: BP Recognition Program celebrates physician practices and health systems that treat patients with hypertension for achieving blood pressure control rates at or above 70 percent within the populations they serve.

 Check.
 Change.
 Control.
 Cholesterol from the American Heart Association This initiative offers organizations recognition for their commitment in improving the health of their patients through high quality Cholesterol and Atherosclerotic Cardiovascular Disease (ASCVD) Risk Factor Management with the ultimate goal of reducing death and disability in the number of Americans who have heart attacks and strokes.
 Find out more on the American Heart Association's page.